nanoframework/nanoFramework.Azure.Devices/README.md

 DeviceClient azureIoT = new DeviceClient(IotBrokerAddress, DeviceID, SasKey, azureCert: new X509Certificate(AzureRootCA));
 ```

-You can place your binary certificate in the resources as well and just get the certificate from it:
+You can place your binary certificate in the program resources as well and just get the certificate from it:

 ```csharp
 X509Certificate azureRootCACert = new X509Certificate(Resources.GetBytes(Resources.BinaryResources.AzureCAcertificate));
 DeviceClient azureIoT = new DeviceClient(IotBrokerAddress, DeviceID, SasKey, azureCert: azureRootCACert);
 ```

-Note: when the certificate will expire, you will have to reflash fully the device with the new certificate.
+Note: when the certificate expires, you will have to fully reflash the device with the new certificate.

-#### Storing the certificate into the device
+#### Storing the certificate on the device

-You can store the certificate into the device and not in the code, so if you have to change, the certificate, you'll just have to clean the current store and upload the new one.
+You can store the certificate on the device flash and not in the code, so if you have to change the certificate, you'll just have to clean the current store and upload the new one.
 Edit the network properties:

 ![edit device network](device-network.jpg)